 Genesis has plenty of awesome child themes to choose from, it’s not easy to choose the best one.
 In this list I’ve collected some of the best free and Premium Genesis child themes.
 Though, most of the child themes sold by StudioPress are offered with the framework included.

 Fremedy is a simple business theme created by Themedy and it comes with all the necessary features and it can be used for both Thesis 2.0 and Genesis.
+The theme features a simple and responsive design, ideal for business and company websites.

 BreakPoint is a fully responsive theme with a minimal, clean design that allows visitors to focus on content.